mohit2708/JavaScript/interviewqcopy.md

-5	What is the javaScript Variable? difference between var and Let?
+difference between var and Let?
-What is Operate in javascript?
-What is the javaScript Comment?
 What is the difference between the operators '==' and '==='?
 What is cookies?
 What is Local Storage?